How to book

-adults aged 16 years or over who live with someone with a severely weakened immune system
+- children and young people aged 12 to 15 years who live with someone with a weakened immune system

 You'll be offered a booster dose of either Pfizer/BioNTech or Moderna vaccine.
 AstraZeneca may be given as your booster dose if you have medical reasons that mean you cannot have Pfizer/BioNTech or Moderna.

 How to get your coronavirus vaccine booster dose

 NHS Scotland recommends that you book an appointment for your coronavirus vaccine booster at least 3 months (12 weeks) after your second dose.
 If you can't find a date, venue and time that suits you on the online booking portal, come back later as new clinics are being added daily.

 People with a severely weakened immune system will receive an invitation letter for a booster appointment at least 3 months (12 weeks) after their third dose appointment.

 If you need help booking an appointment, phone the national vaccination helpline on 0800 030 8013 (open from 8am to 8pm, 7 days a week).

 Some areas are offering coronavirus vaccine booster drop-in clinics.
 You can check what is available in your local area on the Vaccine drop-in clinics page or by visiting your health board’s social media account.